Welcome to TheCareerMaker.com

 This site also explains how to get selected as the #1 candidate from job interviews and how to negotiate the highest offer the employer can afford.

-I reveal 19+ PROVEN ways of getting your resume in front of the right people, interviewing strong enough to get selected as #1, and negotiating strong enough to receive the highest offer the employer can afford.
+I reveal 19+ PROVEN ways of getting your resume in front of the right people, interviewing strong enough to be selected as #1, and negotiating strong enough to receive the highest offer the employer can afford.
 It was specifically written for all those who have either lost their job, are changing careers (like those leaving the US Military), or those who are stuck in a dead-end job they hate.

 How do Employers Fill Vacancies?